The

 capacitors are designed to filter out the 120-Hz hum coming off the power supply's

-out high-amplitude 120-Hz ripple to the point of inaudibility, they'll certainly
+filter out high-amplitude 120-Hz ripple to the point of inaudibility, they'll

-capacitors across the big power- supply caps: these can, in some cases, do a better
+the big power- supply caps: these can, in some cases, do a better job of filtering

-job of filtering out high~frequency interfer ence than the big caps can.
-Some
+out high~frequency interfer ence than the big caps can.
+Some manufacturers who

-manufacturers who go to great lengths in designing their power supplies actually
+go to great lengths in designing their pow er~supplies actually recommend that

-recommend that you use no line conditioning at all: they feel that many line conditioners
+you use no line conditioning at all: they feel that many line conditioners limit

-limit current to a point that outweighs the benefits of the additional RFI and
+current to a point that outweighs the benefits of the additional RFI and EM

 come from lightning, and, of course, they do.
 But they can also come from your

 appliances.
-Usually, spikes are the result of a phenomenon called "inductive kick."
+Usually, spikes are the res~lt of a phenomenon called "inductive

-This occurs when the electricity feeding into an inductor (for example, the armature
+kick."
+This occurs when the electricity feeding into an inductor (for example,

-winding in a motor, or the primary winding of a transformer) shuts off.
-The inductor
+the armature winding in a motor, or the primary winding of a transformer) shuts

 Spikes can permanently damage your home theater system.
 A lightning spike can

-burn out critical components on a circuit board in a fraction of a second.
-Milder
+burn out critical components on a circuit board in a frac tion of a second.

-spikes, like those from appliances like refrigerators and air condition ers, can
+Milder spikes, like those from appliances like refrigerators and air condition

-sometimes do immediate damage, but often do their damage over time.
-(I learned
+ers, can sometimes do immediate damage, but often do their damage over time.

-this when I worked as a copy editor at Spin magazine, which was headquartered
+(I learned this when I worked as a copy editor at Spin maga zine, which

-effective nowadays-that's why you see so many power strips that offer a warranty
+very effec tive nowadays-that's why you see so many power strips that offer

-that replaces any gear connected to the power strip that's damaged by spikes.
+a warranty that replaces any gear connected to the power strip that's damaged

-video per formance can be tough to prove.
-Thus, we decided to line up a random
+and video per formance can be tough to prove.
+Thus, we decided to line up a

-selection of line conditioners priced from a couple hundred bucks to a couple
+random selection of line conditioners priced from a couple hundred bucks to

-thousand bucks, plug 'em into our system, and find out if we could hear or see
+a couple thousand bucks, plug 'em into our system, and find out if we could

 The Face Off

-contributing editor Steve Guttenberg as panelists, in addition to myself.
-For
+Joe Hageman and contributing editor Steve Gutten berg as panelists, in addition

-them, the test was blind: They had no idea which line conditioner was plugged
+to myself.
+For them, the test was blind: They had no idea which line conditioner

-in at any one time.
+any one time.
 I performed all the switching.
-We used a relatively high-end
+We used a relatively high-end system,

-amp, an Acurus ACT3 preamp/processor; a Sony DVP-53000 DVD player, and a Zenith
+an Acurus ACT3 pream p/p rocessor; a Sony DVP-53000 DVD player, and a Zenith

 medical-grade outlets) in our New York listening room.
 At the beginning of each

-into the wall to remind us how the system performed with no line conditioner in
+gear straight into the wall to remind us how the system performed with no line

-place.
-To make the test more difficult, I plugged a computer with a switching
+conditioner in place.
+To make the test more difficult, I plugged a computer

-power supply into the same AC circuit.
-Even without that, though, this should've
+with a switching power supply into the same AC circuit.
+Even without that, though,

-been a tough test-it took place in a New York City skyscraper with elevators,
+should've been a tough test-it took place in a New York City skyscraper with

-huge heating/air conditioning systems, and thousands of computers running all
+elevators, huge heating/air conditioning systems, and thousands of computers

-Our test included products in a wide range of prices, from ILAB's
+Our test included products in a wide range of prices, from ILab's $199 Auto

-more products for this test than we could evaluate in a single article, including
+this test than we could evaluate in a single article, including lower-end products

-lower-end products from Audio Power Industries and Panamax, an affordable, rack-mount
+from Audio Power Industries and Panamax, an affordable, rack-mount strip from

-strip from Leviton, and a new line conditioner from Monster Cable: we'll get a
+Leviton, and a new line conditioner from Monster Cable: we'll get a review of

 Before we go further, understand that your results may vary, especially if you